garrettgoodstein/SpaceJumper/README.md

 2) Hook up your Android to the computer.
 3) Press "Build and Run".
 4) Your phone should display the game automatically and make an app in your device.

+## Questions and Answers

+Q) Can this be played on a computer?

+A) Yes and no. You can run the game on a computer, but unless your computer has touch built in, then you won't be able to jump.
+Ideally, we would publish a desktop verision of the game.
+Feel free to make one for yourself!

+Q) What's the point of the game?

+A) You control the prince and you tap on a planet you would like to go.
+You keep tapping away while nejoying the background music and the handdrawn artwork.
+You don't have to do multiple taps, swipes, or any fancy finger movement.
+A simple tap will do.

+Q) How is this a game if it has no objectives, missions, or scores?

+A)  We believe the game itself is playable because its simple premise will entice users to come back, do some jumps, and go back to their lives.

 ## Conclusion